Frequently asked questions about law enforcement in health care settings.

 But we didn’t.
 The Pronoun Galaxy stayed up.
 It stayed up because we’d staked it down, tied it up, and people were literally holding it down with their bodies, standing on the tent poles, wrapping their arms around the tent so that the whole thing—and everyone underneath—stayed safe.
 Thanks to their tenacity, a wondrous community artwork is now on display in the Children’s Minnesota Minneapolis hospital skyway.
 It was so popular that we’re planning another one this summer, which will go up on the St. Paul campus.

-Pronoun galaxy at Children's Minnesota Minneapolis campus
+Pronoun galaxy wall hung up at Minneapolis hospital.

-Close up of stars in the pronoun galaxy
+Close up of pronoun stickers.

 When I started working at Children’s Minnesota, one of the first things I noticed was the stack of pronoun cards waiting at the front desk next to my name badge.
 At that moment, I knew this was going to be a safe place for me, my family and my daughter Blue Jay.
 I ruminated on how to convey that basic sense of safety and respect to a wider public, and the Pronoun Galaxy was born.